milkshakeuk/backbone.computed/README.md

 </div>
 ```
 ## Duck Punching
-This plugin adds its functionality by duck punching the original implamentations of `get` and `toJSON` on `Backbone.Model`.
+This plugin adds its functionality by duck punching the original implementations of `get` and `toJSON` on `Backbone.Model`.

-If no computed properties exist the original implamentations will kick in.
+If no computed properties exist the original implementations will kick in.

 [travis-url]: https://travis-ci.org/milkshakeuk/backbone.computed
 [travis-image]: https://travis-ci.org/milkshakeuk/backbone.computed.svg?branch=master